 - 1. Classification and Variation - classify fruits and vegetables and state their importance for a healthy life. - 2.
 Human and Animal - describe a life cycle of some common animals to appreciate diversity. - 3.
-Green Plants - examine the role of flowers, fruits, and seeds in reproduction to understand the significance of each part in the survival of flowering plants. - 4.
-Living Things and their Environment - identify the ways to protect food and habitat to promote a sense of belongingness.
+Green Plants - examine the role of flowers, fruits, and seeds in reproduction to understand the significance of each part in the survival of flowering plants.

+• identify the ways to protect food and habitat to promote a sense of belongingness.